vue-rocks/blog/_posts/2016-08-25-firebase-advanced-data-modelling-and-role-based-authentication-authorization.md

 I'd like to avoid all this so I ditched the idea quickly.
 In fact, I can't see how this approach would work with most tools / systems, not only with Firebase, but that's another story. <br/>
 What I do want to go for instead is an activity-based authorization system.

-Here's how it works: By default no user has any permission.
-Then, I create a new entity in my real-time database, called **Permissions** to override this.
-The entity will be keyed by role name and hold all permissions for a certain role.
+Here's how that'll work: By default no user has any permission.
+Then, I create a new entity in my real-time database, called **Permissions** where I can define roles (that give certain permissions).
+I'll key by role name and write all permissions for a certain role.
 Example: <br/>

 ```javascript
 Permissions: {